cloudfoundry/docs-bosh/content/vsphere-cpi.md

 The current code will not work with a datacenter inside a folder.

 ### Storage Policy

-The order of precedence for policy and datastore specified for selecting ephemeral datastores is (in order they are written from top to bottom , first being most preffered.)
+The order of precedence for policy and datastore specified for selecting ephemeral datastores is (in order they are written from top to bottom, first being most preferred):
 - Storage policy is set in vm-type
 - Datastores in vm-type
 - Storage policy in Global config
 - Datastore pattern in global config